Fruitvale Bridge: Rail bridge

 The rail bridge is immediately northwest of the Miller-Sweeney road bridge.
 The rail bridge connected Fruitvale Avenue in Oakland with Tilden Way in Alameda; located near the Park Street Historic Commercial District in Alameda.
-It has been out of service since 2000.
+While rail service across the bridge ended in 2000, the bridge itself is still operational; maintained and operated by Alameda County.

 History

-This lift bridge was constructed in 1951 to replace an earlier bridge that originally served the SP interurban trains from San Francisco (SP's Interurban Electric Railway discontinued service in 1941).
-From 1951 until September 11, 1996, the Southern Pacific Railroad operated freight service across the bridge to serve shippers in Alameda and to connect with the Alameda Belt Line railroad.
-After SP was acquired by Union Pacific on September 11, 1996, UP provided infrequent service to Alameda until freight movements were discontinued in 2000.
+This vertical lift bridge was constructed in 1951 to replace an older swing-style bridge that originally served the SP interurban trains from San Francisco (SP's Interurban Electric Railway discontinued service in 1941).
+From 1951 until September 11, 1996, Southern Pacific Railroad operated freight service across the bridge to serve shippers in Alameda and to connect with the Alameda Belt Line railroad.
+After SP was acquired by Union Pacific on September 11, 1996, UP provided infrequent service to Alameda until freight movement was discontinued in 2000.

 Design

-The right-of-way still exists through the East Bay, however, the tracks on both sides of the bridge have been severed and the span remains raised at 65 feet above water level, except when operated for maintenance and testing.
+The right-of-way still exists through the East Bay, however, the tracks on both sides of the bridge have been severed and the span remains raised at 85 feet above original track footings, except when operated for maintenance and testing, where it can raise up to 120 feet and/or fully close.
 The bridge is owned by the U.S. Army Corps of Engineers and is operated by the County of Alameda.
-The Miller-Sweeney bridge tender, a county employee, operates the railroad bridge from controls in the Miller-Sweeney control house.
+The Miller-Sweeney bridge tender, a county employee, operates the railroad bridge from a console in the Miller-Sweeney control tower.
 The last train across the bridge ran in 2000.